Hiroro1989/HiroakiArai-Portfolio/README.md

 ![screenshot](./assets/img/mockup.png)

 ## Usage
-This portfolio page is for potential employee to understan my background.
+This portfolio page is for potential employee to understand my background.